open-retina/open-retina/README.md

 # OpenRetina

-Open source repository containing neural network models of the retina.
+Open-source repository containing neural network models of the retina.
 The models in this repository are inspired by and partially contain adapted code of [sinzlab/neuralpredictors](https://github.com/sinzlab/neuralpredictors).

 ## Installation